jefdewitt/jekyll_portfolio/_posts/2017-02-28-gulp-is-great.markdown

 date:   2017-02-28 09:32:11 -0400
 categories: jekyll update
 ---
+Gulp.js is a task runner for development.
+It allows you to automate bunches of tasks that you would otherwise have to perform manually.
+From concatenating and uglifying files to automagically refreshing the browser on file saves, Gulp does a whole lot.

+## Pipes

+I once heard Gulp described best as 'glue' that holds node modules together.
+It does this by way of pipes.
+Pipes are the gulp method that allows you to join multiple functions for tasks.
+Pipes are actually the 'glue' that combines gulp methods into tasks.

 In a feature called '[18 great examples of WordPress websites](http://www.creativebloq.com/web-design/examples-wordpress-11121165){:target="_blank"}' my former dev team and I stood out as #1.
 The article appeared on [Creative Bloq](http://www.creativebloq.com/){:target="_blank"}, an art and design blog and one of the very best for creative inspiration.

 {% include image.html url="/images/gulp.png" description="" %}{: .float--right }